 0460 Governance Execution Points¶

-The ExecutionPointDefinition elements are created during the design of the governance program.
-They characterize the types of execution points that are needed to support the governance requirements.
-They are linked to the Governance Definition that they support using the ExecutionPointUse relationship.
-Typically the governance definitions linked to the governance execution point definitions are:
+The ExecutionPointDefinition entities are created during the design of the governance program.
+They characterize the types of implementation components that are needed to support the governance requirements.

-The classifications ControlPoint, VerificationPoint and EnforcementPoint are used to label governance implementation elements with the type of execution point and the qualified name of the corresponding definition if any.
-They are often found on element such as:
+The classifications ControlPoint, VerificationPoint and EnforcementPoint are used to label entities describing implementation components such as Processes with the type of execution point and its qualified name that they implement.
+They are often found on elements such as: